Children are multifaceted like a prism. They all deserve an education that reflects their unique identities.

 Teach For America

-Tim'm plays an integral role in Teach For America's ever-expanding organizational effort to eliminate educational inequity through developing strategic partnerships with key stakeholders in the LGBTQ community.
+Tim'm is a seasoned educator, scholar, activist, and performance artist who plays an integral role in Teach For America's ever-expanding organizational effort to eliminate educational inequity through developing strategic partnerships with key stakeholders in the LGBTQ+ community.
+The inaugural director of our National Prism Alliances, he has served in this role since its inception in 2014.